Expergefactor/CS2-Suite/README.md

 The Group200 LimaCM has global use.
 If you have one and are giving _CS²-Suite_ a curious eye, get in touch.
 It’s good to talk! _CS²-Suite_ also has potential to leverage data from other RF survey tools.
 If you think this would be useful to use with your tool(s), you know the drill!

 Please understand, I am but one person juggling a busy life.
 Unexpected bugs may grow if they gestate and nibble away.
 If you spot any give 'em a squish or point me in their direction - I’ll deal with them.

-Remember, _CS-Suite_ doesn’t replace anything you already have, it just empowers you to do more.
-It’s not often you get something for free!
+Remember, _CS-Suite_ doesn’t replace anything you already have, it just unlocks potential and empowers you to do more.

 **********